greenlion/PHP-SQL-Parser/README.md

 ###External dependencies

-The parser contains multiple classes.
-But it has no external dependencies.
+The parser is a self contained class.
+It has no external dependencies.
 The parser uses a small amount of regex.

 ###Focus

 The focus of the parser is complete and accurate support for the MySQL SQL dialect.
-The focus is **not** on optimizing for performance.
+The focus is not on optimizing for performance.
 It is expected that you will present syntactically valid queries.

 ###Manual